 The Embry-Riddle Dual Enrollment Program has been created as an affordable way for families to advance and support their high school student’s goals for the future.

 Tuition costs are applied on a per credit hour basis, with most Dual Enrollment courses being 3-4 credit hours each.
-The cost per credit hour for students enrolled in courses at one of our partner high schools may vary.

 - Fees: There are no fees associated with the Dual Enrollment program at this time.